 Check in at base before Noon and meet your other crew mates.
-Crew will split duties: some will inventory and store the provisions, while others visit the local market in Uturoa town for items that
+Crew will split duties: some will inventory and store the provisions, while others visit the local market in Uturoa town for items that were not pre-ordered, while the skippers attend chart briefings.
+Check the fit of the snorkel gear provided by Sunsail.

 Depart mid-afternoon for a short sail to Apu Bay, Taha'a.
-Swim, visit a Black Pearl farm, then gorge on a Polynesian dinner and fire dance ashore.
-Enjoy the full moon over the tropical island.
+Swim, visit a Black Pearl farm and have dinner aboard or ashore at the Ficus restaurant.

-DAY 2 Wednesday September 6: Apu Bay, Taha'a tp Bora Bora ~ 24nm
+DAY 2 Tuesday September 24: Apu Bay, Taha'a to Bora Bora ~ 24nm

 Get underway and exit the lagoon through Passe Paipai for a beautiful sail across the open Pacific Ocean to mystical Bora Bora.
 This is usually a fine reach, making our first ocean passage especially pleasant.
-As we leave the islands of Taha'a and Radiate in our wake, the mountain of Bora Bora looms ever larger, enticing us with the magic of Bali Hai from the movie "South Pacific."
+As we leave the islands of Taha'a and Raiatea in our wake, the iconic Mount Otemanu looms ever larger, enticing us with the magic of Bali Hai from the movie South Pacific.
 Be on the lookout for humpback whales and dolphins.
-In town we'll find delicious fresh fish for dining onboard later in the trip.
-But for this night's dinner we can choose between two of Bora Bora's best restaurants - MaiKai Yacht Club or St. James.
+In Vaitape we'll find delicious fresh fish for dining onboard later in the trip.
+But for this night's dinner we can choose between Bora Bora's best restaurants - Bora Bora Yacht Club, MaiKai Yacht Club or St. James.

-DAY 3 Thursday September 7: Motu Piti Aau & Taurere, Bora Bora ~9nm
+DAY 3 Wednesday, September 25: Motu Piti Aau & Taurere, Bora Bora ~9nm

 Make way around the North and East sides of Bora Bora through the turquoise lagoon surrounded by coral gardens and sandy shallows.
-Keep and eye out for coral heads and the Cardinal marker navigation aids for those who want to practice their piloting skills in shallow water.
-Either way there is much to see - the cruise is a photographer's delight.
-Anchor near the Lagoonarium and snorkel with the tame reef sharks, rays, and tropical fish in a protected environment.
-Continue South, skirting past the high-end resorts with their overwater bungalow and follow a manta ray as they gracefully glide through the water skimming just above the bottom.
+Keep an eye out for coral heads and the cardinal marker navigation aids for those who want to practice their piloting skills in shallow water.
+Either way there is much to see.
+The cruise is a photographer's delight.
+Anchor near the Lagoonarium and snorkel with the tame reef sharks, rays and tropical fish in a protected environment.
+Continue South, skirting the high-end resorts with their overwater bungalow and follow manta rays as they gracefully glide through the water skimming just above the bottom.